gnzlbg/scattered/README.md

 #### Introduction

-Scattered containers store each data member sequentially in memory.
-This improves cache line usage when only a subset of the data members is accessed during sequential container traversals.
+Scattered containers store each object's data member sequentially in memory.
+This improves cache line utilization when iterating sequentially over a container without accessing all object's data members.

-Scattered is a [Boost Software License](http://www.boost.org/LICENSE_1_0.txt)'d header only C++1y library that depends on Boost.MPL and Boost.Fusion.
-It is currently tested with Boost 1.54 and trunk clang/libc++.
+Scattered is a [Boost Software License](http://www.boost.org/LICENSE_1_0.txt)'d header only C++1y library.
+It depends on Boost.MPL and Boost.Fusion, and is tested with Boost 1.54 and trunk clang/libc++.

-#### Example: scattered::vector<T>
+##### Example: scattered::vector<T>

 ```c++
 #include <algorithm>